Joe’s Blog: The weather is sort of backwards (MON-6/5)

-It’s nice to be back from vacation and getting back at things today.
-When I left one of my last blogs was something has to change.
-Well somethings sort of changed.
+KANSAS CITY, Mo. — It’s nice to be back from vacation and getting back at things today.
+When I left, one of my last blogs was something has to change.
+Well, some things sort of changed.
 It was in reference to the generally dry conditions that were in the region.
-Over the past 10 day or so, many areas have gotten rains and thunderstorms.
-The rain was very much needed and some places have seen well over 5″ worth of moisture.
-Some are certainly in need of more moisture and the chances will again be around off and on during the week so at least the chances are there.
+Over the past 10 days or so, many areas have gotten rains and thunderstorms.
+The rain was very much needed and some places have seen well over 5 inches worth of moisture.
+Some are certainly in need of more moisture and the chances will be around off and on during the week, so at least the chances are there.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Wednesday: Generally about the same really although the better rain chances may be more in the overnight hours, especially on the MO side.
+Wednesday: Generally about the same, although the better rain chances may be more in the overnight hours, especially on the Missouri side.
 Highs well into the upper 80s.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++